Munkhkhairkhan National Park

 Munkhkhairkhan National Park (Мөнххайрхан) is centered on Mönkhkhairkhan Mountain, the second highest mountain in Mongolia.
 The park straddles Bayan-Ölgii Province and Khovd Province in the Mongol-Altai Mountains of western Mongolia, 15 km from the border with China.

 Topography

 The park's area runs for 90 km northwest-to-southeast along the ridge of the mountain, with a width of 30 km that takes in rivers and lakes in the adjoining valleys.
 Munkh Kharirkhan's highest peak, Noyon, rises to an elevation of 4362 meters in the Mongol-Altai Range of the Altai Mountains.
 The mountain features glaciers and snowfields, with glacial activity leaving steep slopes of rock and gravel.

 Climate and ecoregion

 The climate of the area is Cold semi-arid climate (Köppen climate classification (BSk)).
-This climate is characteristic of steppe climates intermediary between desert humid climates, and typically have precipitation is above evapotranspiration.
-At least one month averages below 0 C. Precipitation in the Munkhkhairkhan region averages 76 - 158 mm/year.
+This climate is characteristic of steppe climates intermediary between desert and humid climates, and typically have precipitation is above evapotranspiration.
+At least one month averages below 0 C. Precipitation in the Munkhkhairkhan region averages 76 – 158 mm/year.